Boardwalks open parks to disabled, but benefit many more

 Grassy Waters Preserve, West Palm Beach.
 This free boardwalk trail is just under a mile long and takes you past a staffed nature center.
 What I love about the boardwalk is that it has very low rails, so that if you’re pushing a wheelchair or stroller, the rider has excellent visibility.
 This is a great trail for families, as there are inviting rocking chairs situated under chickee huts along the way — magnets for kids.

-Big Cypress Bend Boardwalk, Copeland near Everglades City.
-This is just short of a half-mile long, but it’s well worth a stop if you’re traveling across Florida on the Tamiami Trail.
+Big Cypress Bend Boardwalk, Everglades City, This is just short of a half-mile long, but it’s well worth a stop if you’re traveling across Florida on the Tamiami Trail.
 It’s part of Fakahatchee Strand Preserve State Park and it takes you through old growth cypress swampland.
 It’s a truly stunning place.
 And free.

-Gordon River Greenway: This free 2-mile-long parkway near the Naples airport has a 12-foot-wide boardwalk with several entrances, covered benches and a bridge spanning the Gordon River.
+Gordon River Greenway, Naples: This free 2-mile-long parkway near the Naples airport has a 12-foot-wide boardwalk with several entrances, covered benches and a bridge spanning the Gordon River.
 Entrances at 1590 Goodlette-Frank Road and 1596 Golden Gate Parkway, Naples.

 Boardwalks within Everglades National Park.
 At the Homestead entrance, one of the very best ways to experience the Everglades is the Anhinga Trail, an accessible .8 mile paved and boardwalk trail.
 I have visited here at dozens of times and have never failed to see several alligators clearly and close.
 A range of Everglades birds — great blue herons, great white egret, cormorants, anhingas, moorhen, coot, wood storks — are almost always visible.
 Then, as you travel through the park, there are several other short boardwalks at stops along the way.
 The Pinelands Trail is another half-mile walk, this time through another environment, a typical Florida pine forest.
 The Mahogony Hammock Trail is a half-mile boardwalk that takes you through the sort of jungly Tarzan-movie setting that many people come expecting at the Everglades.